corn2code/TWAStutorial/README.md

 This repository contains a teaching-oriented TWAS workflow in maize.
 This version focuses on clarity and reproducibility while preserving the original analysis approach.

-> [!NOTE]
-> GitHub README files do not support custom font embedding.
-This file uses GitHub-native formatting for a cleaner visual presentation.

 ## Quick Navigation

 | Section | Focus | Main outputs |